 - Create a new database schema that is different from the relational database schema.
 This enables one to redesign the Hive database schema and eliminate some of the shortcomings of your current relational database schema.
 This also increases the effort for mapping and transformation of data as part of your ingest data flow pipelines.

 Typically we have seen that Hive schema being created similar to the relational database schema.
-Once the Hive schema, data format and compression options are in place, there are additional design configurations for moving data into the data lake:
+Once the Hive schema, data format and compression options are in place, there are additional design configurations for moving data into the data lake via a data ingestion pipeline:

 - The ability to analyze the relational database metadata like tables, columns for a table, data types for each column, primary/foreign keys, indexes, etc. Every relational database provides a mechanism to query for this information.
 This information enables designing efficient ingest data flow pipelines.